seanox/aspect-js/manual/en/composite.md

 ### Binding

-The linking or binding of markup and JavaScript (model) is done via the Composite API.
+The linking or binding of markup and JavaScript object (model) is done via the Composite API.
 For this purpose, an HTML element must have the attribute `composite` and a valid and unique ID that meets the requirements of the namespace.